 When I was packing for our cruise to Alaska, I had a really hard time finding any information or images from people my age for what to wear for dinners, especially the formal nights.
 I read everywhere that Alaska cruises are much more casual than other cruises, but still, never having been on a cruise before, it was really hard to figure out what sort of outfits would work for formal dinners on our Celebrity cruise and what was appropriate and what wasn’t.
-In the end, what I packed was perfect and should you find yourself in the same position I did in the future, even though I don’t do a lot of style posts anymore, I thought it important to offer my advice specifically for what to wear for dinner on an Alaskan cruise so you have information that I didn’t!
+In the end, what I packed was perfect and should you find yourself in the same position I did in the future, I thought it important to offer my advice specifically for what to wear for dinner on an Alaskan cruise so you have information that I didn’t!

 OUTFITS FOR DINNERS

-Outfit 1 – Semi-Formal/Semi-Casual – Tuxedo style navy trousers with a lace top
+Outfit 1 – Semi-Formal/Semi-Casual – Tuxedo style navy pants with a lace top

 Outfit 2 – Formal – Black Dress with Blazer

-Outfit 3 – Semi-Formal/Semi-Casual – Black pixie pants with a flow-ey top
+Outfit 3 – Semi-Formal/Semi-Casual – Black pixie pants with a Graphic flow-ey top

 Outfit 4 – Black dress with pearl details

 PEOPLE ARE GOING TO BE ALL OVER THE PLACE IN TERMS OF WHAT THEY WEAR